Sakib-Mahmud13/WebAutomation_Wafilife/README.md

 ## Web_Automation_WafilifeProject_Selenium_&_TestNG
-Automate web interactions with islamicshopdk.com using Java.
-This project demonstrates the automation of various features of the popular online book retailer, selecting category, veiws anybook, any book  click the oder, shopping cart interactions,book cashout and more
+Automate web interactions with wafilife.com using Java.
+This project demonstrates the automation of various features of the popular online book retailer, selecting menu, veiws anybook details, any book  click the oder, shopping oder succesful,book cashout and more